dbonan/idealized-moc-model/README.md

-# idealized-moc-model
+# idealized-moc-models

-A conceptual model that depicts the ocean's global overturning circulation in four distinct regions: the Southern Ocean, Pacific, Atlantic, and North Atlantic.
-The model calculates the 1-D advective-diffusive temperature and salinity tendencies for each basin.
+Code and data for various idealized models of the ocean's overturning circulation accompanying a number of studies.